vsky279/Open-Glider-Network-Groundstation/ognbase/README.md

 # OGNbase

+(Note: version MB120 (Sep 12 2023) is compatible with the newer version of the T-Beam, with the AXP2101 - as well as with the older version with the AXP192.
+Firmware update via WiFi sometimes fails - hangs within async_tcp and then auto-reboots - keep trying.)

 Groundstation for Open Glider Network with ESP32

 The aim of this project is to create a simple base station for the OGN network.
 The SoftRF project was used as the base.
 Thanks to Linar Yusupov for this work!